franton/JSS-Config-In-A-Box/README.md

 ### Getting started

-1. Edit the jss-config-in-a-box.sh script variables.
+1. Edit the jss-config-in-a-box.sh script variable,
-  - Server admin username
 2. Run the script.
 3. There is no step 3!